KJXV/hosts/readme.md

 (NB: I said, "partially blocks is trackers," because I feel as though it doesn't do it as well as it should.
 It is something I am working on.)

+#### Are there any negative side effects?
+No. There are a few websites that do not work if certian hosts are disabled, but those hosts are unblocked by default for compatibility purposes.
+I suggest you edit your copy of this hosts file accordingly.
+If any website is completely broken from this hosts file you probably shouldn't want to use it anyway.

 #### How do I install it?

 If you are on Linux/BSD you will need root access.
 I have no idea how OS X works but you'll probably need root or administrative rights for that as well.